andrewarifin/sfDataAnalysis/README.md

 * Mobile support - The UI does not look good on mobile
 * Deeper analysis - With a stronger knowledge of data analytics/machine learning, I would want to be able to predict a building's EUI based of its building category, facility type, and build year.

+## Conclusion
+Overall, I thoroughly enjoyed this side project.
+It was a great introduction to data analysis as well as Jupyter Notebooks and Dash.
+I loved transforming a simple .csv into a beautiful web app and will definitely continue to explore more aspects of data analytics.